 Open your windows and cleanse your home to honour the spirit that lives within.
 Clean your lararium and refresh it with green branches from your backyard or potted flowers.
 Burn a beeswax candle, as beeswax is known to have purifying properties.
 You will be able to sense that once its sweet fragrance fills your home.

 That’s how you can celebrate the Vestalia in June – it’s nothing fancy, but Vesta was never a fanciful spirit.
 She always was, always will be, about celebrating life in an authentic and humble way.
-That’s why her temple was modest – lovely, but modest – and why she dwelt in every home, from the Emperor’s palace to the poorest of dwellings.
-If you wish, her spirit can dwell in your home as well.
+That’s why her temple was modest – lovely, but modest – and why she dwelt in every home, from the Emperor’s palace to the poorest of huts.
+She can dwell in your home as well, just by lighting a candle.
 And that’s worth celebrating too, not just in June, but every month.

 And while we’re at it, let’s celebrate something else this Vestalia.
 Let’s celebrate the fact that here we are, millennia away from Vesta’s earliest days, and her tradition continues.
 It has survived and adapted through the ages to illuminate lives and homes and find its place in the modern world.
 Then again, would you expect anything less from an eternal flame?